UK Queen shrugs off health issues, attends Philip service

 There were also prayers, offered in tribute to Philip’s faith, and the congregation joined in singing “Guide Me, O Thou Great Redeemer,” which wasn’t possible at his funeral because of restrictions that banned singing.
 The queen sang along.

+Prince Harry has brought a claim against the Home Office after he was told he wouldn’t get the same level of security when visiting from his new base in the United States — even though he’s offered to pay for it himself.

+Harry wants to bring his children Archie and Lilibet to visit the U.K. but that is too risky without police protection, his legal representatives have said.

-Also taking part were many of Philip’s friends, and some 30 foreign royals, including Prince Albert of Monaco, Denmark’s Queen Margrethe, King Harald and Queen Sonja of Norway, and King Felipe VI and Queen Letizia of Spain.
+Also taking part were many of Philip’s friends and some 30 foreign royals, including Prince Albert of Monaco, Denmark’s Queen Margrethe and King Felipe VI and Queen Letizia of Spain.

-The service was brief — Philip was known for hating a fuss — with the queen walking out of the church less than 50 minutes after she walked in.
+The service was brief — Philip was known for hating a fuss — with the queen leaving the church less than 50 minutes after she walked in.
 But it did give Britain a chance to offer a note of thanks to the man who at the queen’s coronation in 1953 swore to be her “liege man of life and limb.’’

 It was also a family occasion, showing that the Windsors will stick together even through the rough patches.

-Note: This story has been corrected to show that Norway’s royals did not attend.